ericrasmussen/chromaticleaves/posts/double-quotes.markdown

 ![](/images/dr_evil.jpg "Dr. \"Evil\"")
 <br/>

-I am fairly certain the large marketing firms have caught on by now, but our culture associates unnecessary double quotes with irony.
-For once, I'm not the first person to question the local real estate "expert" or the "fresh" chicken on sale.
+I am fairly certain the large marketing firms have caught on by now: our culture associates unnecessary double quotes with irony.
+For once, I'm not the first person to question the local real estate "expert" or the "market fresh" chicken.

 Nevertheless, I fear the efforts to abuse punctuation will continue.
 Do not let this small victory sway you, fellow pedants.
 Stay vigilant!